 The winter months are here.
 As temperatures chill, then warm up and become cold again, now is as good a time as ever to brush up on your winter safety when caring for an elderly person.
 While you may not feel very cold, the senior in your life could be freezing.

 To stay protected in cold weather, here are some winter safety tips for older adults:

 - Stock up on essentials for the senior and try not to run out so they don’t have to go shopping in inclement weather

 - Choose a furnace for heating, above all else

 - Ensure your senior dresses for the weather, wearing several layers of clothing

-- Teach the elder how to walk in snowy or icy weather to prevent falls, as well as how to fall the right way to minimize damage
+- Teach the elder how to walk in snowy conditions or icy weather to prevent falls, as well as how to fall the right way to minimize damage

 How Does Cold Weather Affect The Elderly?

 If you’ve ever wondered how you could play outside for hours in the snow as a child without shivering, it turns out your age has a lot to do with it.